sandipsahoo2k2/my/articles/devops/zero_to_hero.md

 ## Essential Jenkin Tutorials
 Jenkin is the leading open source automation server.
 Jenkins provides hundreds of plugins to support building, deploying and automating any project.
-Here I have collected few popular and recoemneded articles from youtube and jenkin gurus which might be helpful for who wants to master jenkin.
+Here I have collected few popular and recomended articles from youtube and jenkin gurus which might be helpful for who wants to master jenkin.

 ##### Learn Jenkins!
 Complete Jenkins Course